Configure Gallery Authentication

 - Select Sign Up.

 You are now logged in as the Gallery administrator.
 The credentials you entered in the sign-up form are saved as your credentials going forward.
 You are now ready to add Gallery users.
-See Add Gallery Users.
+Go to Add Gallery Users.

 Step 1.
 Set a Default Gallery Administrator for Windows Authentication